 Communication Studies majors complete internships in a wide variety of different areas.
 The Communication Studies Department works hand in hand with the Strommen Center for Meaningful Work to craft meaningful internship experiences that are beneficial for both the student intern and for the internship organization.
 Many students who complete internships through our program continue on with their internship organization after the internship is concluded.

-Communication Studies Internship Director
+Communication Studies Internship Faculty Supervisor

 Finding an Internship